HarperDB/documentation/versioned_docs/version-4.6/reference/resources/index.md

 ### `transaction`

 This provides a function for starting transactions.
-See the transactions section below for more information.
+See the [transactions documentation](./transactions) for more information.

 ### `contentTypes`